Do you need EU-Representative-Services?

 - EFFICIENCY: CPL is since May 2018 a specialized provider for Art 27 GDPR services.
 We work down any request coming in 6 hours.

-- COST EFFECTIVE: At just EUR 333 net per month CPL provides premier EU representation services.
+- COST EFFECTIVE: At just EUR 333 net per month CPL provides premier EU-Representative-Services.
 Provinding a yearly EU REP GDPR Report on all inquiries from European Data Subjects

 - INSURANCE COVERAGE: Since all EU Representatives installed by CPL are specialized Privacy lawyers, the service comes along with a default liability of 1 Million Euros (with higher representation available at extra cost).